Are you wondering what are the best Vedic astrology books to read? Then visit our recommended reading list for serious students of astrology.

 - Ask only one question at a time.
 If you have other questions, keep your mind clear and ask them only after you have received an answer to your first question.

 - Don't ask more than three questions in one day.
+If you have more than one question then wait for at least 30 minutes before asking it.
+Don't send them back to back, but rather take time to deeply medidate on each one.
 (Brghu Muni says that it is best to approach the astrologer with only one question, of an auspicious nature.)

 - It is necessary to formulate a clear, truthful question in one's mind, getting right down to fundamentals and leaving out irrelevant details which can be added later if necessary, possibly by asking further questions.
 Decide exactly what it is that you wish to know.
 The clearer the question, the clearer the answer will be.
 A vague or ambiguous question will be reflected in the prashna chart, and it will be impossible to answer.